umdenes100/ENES100ArduinoLibrary/README.md

  * `FIRE`
  * `WATER`

 (As with all `code samples` in this document, these are case sensitive.)

 The third argument is the ID number of the aruco marker that your team will be using.

-The fourth argument is your serial transmit pin.
-The fifth argument is your serial receive pin.
+The fourth argument is your serial reveive pin.

+The fifth argument is your serial transmit pin.

 The `begin()` method returns a `bool` to indicate if the Vision System received your request to start the mission.
 You can use this return value to make your OTV wait for affirmative communication before starting.